 President Dr. John Fozard to Retire from Mid-America Christian University

-Mid-America Christian University’s President, Dr. John Fozard, announced today that he will retire in May at the end of the 2021-22 academic year.
+Mid-America Christian University’s president, Dr. John Fozard, announced in October that he will retire in May at the end of the 2021-22 academic year.

 In 2019, MACU secured a USDA grant to assist rural Oklahoma public school districts with their STEM education goals.
 The university has provided technology and tutoring services to those districts’ teachers and students in three Oklahoma school districts.
 In 2020, the Department of Education designated MACU as a “Hispanic-Serving Institution.”
 The achievement was part of the strategic plan, which began in 2005 when the university established the Thomas School of International Studies.
 Today, TSIS has trained over 150,000 leaders throughout the world.
 In the past decade of Fozard’s tenure, MACU has achieved one of the highest student enrollments in Oklahoma’s counseling degrees and licensure programs.

-“I want to express my deepest appreciation to the Trustees, faculty, staff, students, alumni and friends who have been such an encouragement to me over these 22 years of my presidency,” Fozard said.
+“I want to express my deepest appreciation to the trustees, faculty, staff, students, alumni, and friends who have been such an encouragement to me over these twenty-two years of my presidency,” Fozard said.
 “My passion remains to do all that I can to advance the university’s mission and to expand upon what we have already begun together!”

 Hyatt-Fennell will direct the nationwide search for MACU’s fifth president.
 To inquire about the job posting, email firstname.lastname@example.org.